 Ideal for studio apartments and small living spaces, the one-wall kitchen is discreet and tucked away.
 While it may not be ideal for cooking enthusiasts, adding a movable kitchen island on wheels can help create more countertop space.
 Since this type of kitchen is usually in an open-plan space, opt for higher-end materials like brass, marble, and chic matte black cabinets.

-Pro tip: Extend the storage space all the way to the ceiling, and add extra storage with a utensil rod below the upper cabinets.
+Pro tip: Extend the storage space all the way to the ceiling, and add extra storage with a utensil rod below the upper cabinet.

 The galley (or walk-through) kitchen is great in smaller apartments.
 Traditionally characterized by two opposing walls with countertops, it can also be reworked to have storage on one side and countertops on the other.
 Unlike the one-wall kitchen, in a galley, you can achieve the golden standard of kitchen design: the work triangle, where the refrigerator, stove, and sink are placed in a triangular layout for maximum efficiency.